sigmasoldi3r/charon-lang/readme.md

 **WARNING**: All standard library functions should be tested (Not tested yet).

+Note: All functions, methods and operators are being documented at [docs.md](docs.md), but still being written.
+This document is a simple introduction to the language and it's features.

 ### Vector

 A vector is a collection of values.
 Vector is immutable, but you can join and